StudioX offers a deep integration with Microsoft Excel and ships with a number of activities that automate the tasks you perform in Excel.

-Enter a base date (by default today's date) in cell B4 and a number of days in cell B6 (by default 7) to be added to the date in cell B4 later in the sheet.
+Enter a base date (by default today's date) in cell B4 (Date_Input) and a number of days (by default 7) in cell B6 (Days) to be added to the date in cell B4 later in the sheet.
 The following formulas are available:

 - Date plus a number of days (DatePlusDays) - returns the date that results from adding the number of days in cell B6 to the input date in cell B4.

 - Date plus a number of working days (DatePlusWorkingDays) - returns the date that results from adding the number of days in cell B6 to the input date in cell B4 not including weekends.

 Date Format (YYYYMMDD) - returns the input date from cell B4 converted to a text with the format YYYYMMDD.

 - Last week's dates (Monday, Friday, Sunday) - returns the date for last week's Monday (LastWeekMonday), Friday (LastWeekFriday), and Sunday (LastWeekSunday).